-5. Click OK on the Page Setup dialog box, then click OK on the Print dialog.
+5. Click OK on the Page and Print Setup dialog box, then click OK on the Print dialog box to print the map.

-For more information on adding graphics to your map, see Chapter 7, 'Labeling maps with text and graphics'.
-For more on map layout and composition, see Chapter 8, 'Laying out and printing maps'.
+For more information on adding graphics to your map, see Chapter 7, 'Working with graphics and text'.
+For more on map layout and composition, see Chapter 15, 'Laying out and printing maps'.

-In this chapter, you've been introduced to many of the basic ArcMap tasks you'll often use.
+In this chapter, you've been introduced to many of the ArcMap tasks you'll often use.
 The rest of this book provides more detail on these tasks and shows you many more tasks you can perform using ArcMap.